KevinMarquette/kevinmarquette.github.io/_draft/2018-01-12-Powershell-switch-statement.md

 ## Expressions

-You can switch on an expression instead of a variable.
+The `switch` can be on an expression instead of a variable.

     switch ( ( Get-Service | Where status -eq 'running' ).name ) {...}